kudkuda/article-adviser/README.md

 I.1. `_the_ AdjSup X`

-Noun phrase with superlative adjective as a modifier requires a definite article.
+A noun phrase with superlative adjective as a modifier requires a definite article.

 Examples: